Tracking Patterns in Toxicity and Antisocial Behavior Over User Lifetimes on Large Social Media Platforms: Results

 \subsection{Other metrics: Are these patterns universal?}

 We've seen that similar patterns hold across two different metrics and two different datasets.
 Are these patterns specific to antisocial behavior, or would any metric of user behavior look similar?
-Are there metrics that \textit{don't} show the same patterns?
-In fact, every other metric we tried does look different from the patterns we've observed.
-In Supplementary Section \ref{section_supp:D_alt_metrics_controls}, we examine two kinds of scores for Reddit users: various binary thresholds on a comment's upvote score, and \enquote{controversiality}, a binary measure defined by Reddit as comments with upvote/downvote ratios close to 0.5.\cite{justachetan2019whatWITHLINK} Recall the three main findings: users' mean toxicity is correlated with their activity level; users change over their lifetimes; and the direction of change reverses in the mid-2010s.
+In fact, every metric we tried, except for those related to antisocial behavior, does look different from the patterns we've observed.
+In Supplementary Section \ref{section_supp:D_alt_metrics_controls}, we examine two kinds of scores for Reddit users: various binary thresholds on a comment's upvote score, and \enquote{controversiality}, a binary measure defined by Reddit as comments with upvote/downvote ratios close to 1.\cite{justachetan2019whatWITHLINK}

+Recall the three main findings: users' mean toxicity is correlated with their activity level; users change over their lifetimes; and the direction of change reverses in the mid-2010s.
 For positive vote thresholds, there's correlation between mean score and activity level, though the shape of user trajectories is clearly different (Fig \ref{fig_supp:SDa_rainbow_metric_pos_thresholds}).
-Lifetime slopes also don't change much over time, though it's interesting to note that lower-activity users have consistently negative trends, and higher-activity users consistently positive trends (Fig \ref{fig_supp:SDb_slope_metric_pos_thresholds}).
+Lifetime slopes also don't change much over time, though it's interesting to note that lower-activity users have consistently negative trends, and higher-activity users have consistently positive trends (Fig \ref{fig_supp:SDb_slope_metric_pos_thresholds}).
 For negative vote thresholds, there's still some correlation between mean score and activity level, except for the least active users (Fig \ref{fig_supp:SDa_rainbow_metric_neg_thresholds}).
-However, different activity levels no longer have similar slopes, and except for the least extreme threshold, slopes don't change over time (Fig \ref{fig_supp:SDb_slope_metric_neg_thresholds}).
+However, different activity levels no longer have similar slopes, and for the more extreme thresholds, slopes don't change over time (Fig \ref{fig_supp:SDb_slope_metric_neg_thresholds}).
 Controversiality, the metric that's most orthogonal to our toxicity and downvote scores, also looks the most different from the patterns we found.
-It doesn't show much of a difference between mean score for different activity levels (Fig \ref{fig_supp:SDa_rainbow_metric_controversiality}).
+Controversiality doesn't show much of a difference between mean score for different activity levels (Fig \ref{fig_supp:SDa_rainbow_metric_controversiality}).
 Slopes also show little difference between activity buckets and over time, and are generally positive (Fig \ref{fig_supp:SDb_slope_metric_controversiality}).